UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/weekly_logs/individual_logs/Mahir_log.md

 ## Recap on goals from last cycle
-* Redux was implemented however, since the db linking has not been completed, I decided not to go extensive with more redux development
+* Redux was implemented however, since the DB linking has not been completed, I decided not to go extensive with more redux development
 * I was able to fix many of the major design bugs and implemented minor design upgrades throughout the entire UI
 * Prisma linking to the UI has been a nightmare.
-Josh and I spent the entire night up until class presentation time in order to get this running.
+Josh and I spent the entire night until class presentation time to get this running.
 Our login authentication worked but we still have a lot more linking logic to get the other services up and running.

 ## Goals for next cycle
 * Finish linking the database to the UI